 2. You’re scared your milk will leak

-3. You’re scared of breastfeeding pain
+3. You’re scared of the pain

 The good news?
-Everyone is different, and even every baby is different.
+Everyone is different, and every baby is different.
 When my twins arrived, I nursed them with zero pain.
 Nothing.
 Almost like I had never stopped nursing my eldest and went straight to nursing the twins.

-So the pain that you’ve heard about or may have felt with your older child?
+The pain that you’ve heard about or may have felt with your older child?
 It’s not always guaranteed you’ll feel it this time around.

 Instead, relish the fact that someone else will bring you breakfast in bed or clean the kitchen.
 That you don’t have to change diapers because you’re breastfeeding.
 And that you’re encouraged to rest and relax to produce milk and bond with the baby.